qutip/qutip/doc/guide/guide-tensor.rst

 Partial trace
 =============

-The partial trace is an operation that reduces the dimension of a Hilbert space by eliminating some degrees of freedom by averaging (tracing).
-In this sense it is therefore the converse of the tensor product.
+The partial trace operation reduces the dimension of a Hilbert space by eliminating some degrees of freedom by averaging (tracing).
+In this sense, it is therefore the converse of the tensor product.
 It is useful when one is interested in only a part of a coupled quantum system.
-For open quantum systems, this typically involves tracing over the environment leaving only the system of interest.
-In QuTiP the class method  :func:`qutip.Qobj.ptrace` is used to take partial traces. :func:`qutip.Qobj.ptrace` acts on the :class:`qutip.Qobj` instance for which it is called, and it takes one argument ``sel``, which is a ``list`` of integers that mark the component systems that should be **kept**.
+For open quantum systems, this typically involves tracing over the environment, leaving only the system of interest.
+In QuTiP the class method  :func:`qutip.Qobj.ptrace` is used to take partial traces.
+:func:`qutip.Qobj.ptrace` acts on the :class:`qutip.Qobj` instance for which it is called, and it takes one argument, ``sel``, which is a ``list`` of integers that mark the component systems that should be **kept**.

 All other components are traced out.

 For example, the density matrix describing a single qubit obtained from a coupled two-qubit system is obtained via: